 If you want to cancel your subscription to the mailing list, send an empty mail to firstname.lastname@example.org.

 To create a free user account, click on Create Account on the main page.
 After you have entered your email address and name, we will send an email with a confirmation link to the provided email address to ensure that you can receive messages from us.
 To complete registration, click the link and fill in the personal information into your account.
 We will activate the access to the FID licenses, the Digitization-on-Demand service and the Direct Delivery service after we have checked your user group.
 This usually happens within one business day.

 A registration is not necessary for doing search querys in the portal.

 An user account in the FID BBI portal offers numerous possibilities to personalize the research process and to improve access to the literature searched for.
 Users can create their own literature lists and save search queries.
 If the home library is registered, the system automatically checks whether the title searched for is available locally.
-If you belong to the user group of researchers, additional services and licenses will be activated for you.
+Depending on the user group, you can access the databases licensed for the FID BBI and use different delivery services.